 Many service providers have also started putting data caps on home internet usage, and if one of your neighbors uses your internet for data intensive activities, you could see additional charges on your monthly bill.

-In addition to slow connection speeds, an unsecured wireless router also opens you up to security risks.
-While your neighbor might only be looking for a free place to check their email, an unsecured router can be used to gleam data from the web sites you visit, access other devices on your network, or infect your computer with a virus.
+In addition to slow connection speeds, an unsecured wireless router also opens you up to serious security risks.
+While your neighbor might only be looking for a free place to check their email, an unsecured router can be used by others to glean data from the web sites you visit, access devices on your network, or infect your computer with a virus.
 They can also use your internet connection to perform illegal activities.
-If that happens, guess whose door the authorities will knock on when they try to track your neighbor down?
-Yours.
+If that happens, guess whose door the authorities will knock on when they try to track your neighbor down.

 Determining if someone is stealing your Wi-Fi

 If you suspect that someone is stealing your Wi-Fi, you need to log in to your router’s administration page.
-Most people can do this by typing “192.168.1.1” or “192.168.2.1” into the address bar in your browser.
+Most people can do this by typing “192.168.1.1” or “192.168.2.1” into the address bar.
 If these don’t work, swing on over to our guide for accessing your router’s admin panel.

 Once you’ve accessed the admin page, you’ll need to locate the page listing the various Media Access Control (MAC) addresses connected to your computer.
 The location of this page will differ depending on your router, but you may find it under “wireless configuration,” “wireless status,” or in the “DHCP client” list.
 You can use this list to count how many devices are connected to your internet.
 If you see six MAC addresses — any device connected to your network will have its own unique MAC address — but only have four devices in your home, somebody is probably stealing your internet.